Chuck Liddell: Television

+Television

 Liddell was one of 16 people to compete on Season 9 of Dancing with the Stars.
 He and professional dance partner, Anna Trebunskaya got 11th place in Week 4.

 In 2009, Liddell made a guest appearance on The Simpsons in Season 21, Episode 3 The Great Wife Hope.

 In 2018, Liddell was a houseguest on the first U.S. season of Celebrity Big Brother, where he was the first person evicted.

 In October 2019, ESPN released the first of their 30 for 30 specials to focus on mixed martial arts.
 The film, called 'Chuck and Tito', focused on the fights and feud between Liddell and Tito Ortiz.